your-ai-solution/object-detection-parking-spot/README.md

 The PKLot database is licensed under the Creative Commons Attribution 4.0 License.
 For more infomration, visit [the dataset summary on Roboflow](https://public.roboflow.com/object-detection/pklot).

-> Almeida, P., Oliveira, L. S., Silva Jr, E., Britto Jr, A., Koerich, A., PKLot – A robust dataset for parking lot classification, *Expert Systems with Applications*, 42(11):4937-4949, 2015.
+> Almeida, P., Oliveira, L. S., Silva Jr, E., Britto Jr, A., Koerich, A., PKLot – A robust dataset for parking lot classification, Expert Systems with Applications, 42(11):4937-4949, 2015.

 ## Methods